Empress Zhangsun: As Princess of Qin and crown princess

 Sources state that in 626, the crown prince Li Jiancheng and another brother, Li Yuanji the Prince of Qi, who supported Li Jiancheng, set out to ambush the rising Li Shimin.
 But Li Shimin heard about this trap, and organized a counter-coup, walking into the trap with several of his own most trusted and skilled soldiers.
 When Li Shimin mobilized his personal troops within his mansion, and as he did so, Princess Zhangsun was said to have personally made an appearance before the troops to encourage them.
 Her brother Zhangsun Wuji was one of Li Shimin's major strategists in this matter.
 Li Shimin was able to counter Li Jiancheng and Li Yuanji at Xuanwu Gate and kill them, and then essentially forced Emperor Gaozu to appoint him crown prince.
 Princess Zhangsun was accordingly named crown princess.
-Two months later, on 4 September, Emperor Gaozu yielded the throne to Li Shimin, who took the throne as Emperor Taizong.
+Two months later, on 4 September, (Note: The Zizhi Tongjian recorded that Taizong assumed the throne on the jiazi day of the eighth month of the ninth year of the Wude era of Tang Gaozu's reign.
+This date corresponds to 4 Sep 626 on the Gregorian calendar.
+While Gaozu's and Taizong's biographies in New Book of Tang recorded the same coronation date as Tongjian, their biographies in Old Book of Tang recorded the coronation date as the guihai day of the same month and year, i.e. the day before (3 Sep 626).
+Tongjian recorded that on that day, Gaozu attempted to cede the throne to Taizong; the latter declined to accept.)
+Emperor Gaozu yielded the throne to Li Shimin, who took the throne as Emperor Taizong.
 Princess Zhangsun, consequently, became empress, and their oldest son, Li Chengqian, became crown prince.